 • Git Tags: Marks specific commits as releases.

-2. Automate Versioning: Use tools like Semantic Release to reduce manual errors.
+2. Automate version increments with tools like Semantic Release, so there are fewer manual errors.

 Conclusion